This post may contain affiliate links. Please read our disclosure policy.

 - Seasonings: Dried thyme, salt, and black pepper enhance the natural flavors of the meat and vegetables.

-- Ground beef: This small meatloaf recipe uses 6 ounces of ground beef for a rich, meaty flavor.
+- Ground beef: This recipe uses 6 ounces of 85–90% lean ground beef for the best balance of richness and tenderness.
 Leftover beef?
 Try it in Taco Soup or Lasagna Rollups.

 - Worcestershire Sauce: Adds a savory, umami boost that takes the meatloaf to the next level.